What Are Vitamins and Supplements?

-Scientists don't know whether a daily multivitamin staves off disease, but many people take them to maintain or boost their health.
-Others take just one vitamin or mineral, like iron, to fill in a gap in their diets.
+Vitamins are nutrients your body needs in small amounts to stay healthy.
+Supplements are pills, liquids, or powders that contain vitamins, minerals, or a combination of both, which some people use to fill in the blanks in their diets.
+Scientists don't know whether daily multivitamins stave off diseases, but many people take them to maintain or boost their health.
+Others take just one vitamin or mineral, such as iron, to make up for a shortage in their diets.

 Before you add a supplement or vitamin to your routine, go over these questions with your doctor, pharmacist, or registered dietitian: